 Samoset is well-known for its serene beauty, our impressive Penobscot Bay location as well as qualifying as the sailing capital of the world.
 More importantly, the resort resides in the State of Maine, a leader in the country’s protection and stewardship of our unique wealth of natural resources.

-At 1.2 million, Maine’s population is small in comparison to the size of the state, with millions of acres of scenic land placed in trusts to protect the beauty for future generations to experience and enjoy.
+At 1.2 million, Maine’s population is small in comparison to the size of the state, with millions of acres of scenic land in trusts to protect the beauty for future generations to experience and enjoy.
 Penobscot Bay has long been known for its sailing grounds and rugged rock bound coastline dotted with islands inhabited by various protected species of birds and animals.

-As a good neighbor to our community and as ambassadors of good will to all of those who share their lives with us, we are committed to help to keep the "Green” in the Pine Tree State.
+As a good neighbor to our community and as ambassadors of good will to all of those who share their lives with us, we are committed to help to keep the :Green” in the pine tree State.